hnryjmes/100-days-of-code/README.md

 1. DAY 64.
 I'm interested in how I might explore RL through research.
 Advice I've heard: try to replicate code from a recent paper or build something, rather than textbook learning.
 Maybe I'm not able to do that just yet, but reading papers regularly is a good start! #100DaysOfCode

+1. DAY 65.
+Using the weekend to consolidate what we've learned in the week, esp. routing in Rails.
+Also writing my Viva Thesis and preparing CV, both for Makers careers team.
+Mainly reading and writing today. #100DaysOfCode

 1.